what we do

-The mission of Miami International Film Festival (MIFF) is to bridge cultural understanding and encourage artistic development and excellence by provoking thought through film.
-By bringing the best of world cinema to Miami, MIFF presents the city and the film industry with a singular platform that fosters creative and technical talent.
+The mission of The Festival is to bridge cultural understanding and encourage artistic development and excellence by provoking thought through film.
+By bringing the best of world cinema to Miami, the Festival presents the city and the film industry with a singular platform that fosters creative and technical talent.

-The Miami International Film Festival had its beginnings as the main activity of the Film Society of Miami, Inc., which was founded in 1983.
+The Festival had its beginnings as the main activity of the Film Society of Miami, Inc., which was founded in 1983.
 Since its first edition, which opened on February 3, 1984, the Festival has continued to bring the finest in world cinema to South Florida.
 The Festival has gained recognition with its consistently high quality of programming and presentations from filmmakers, critics, and the film industry.
 During the early years, films were screened in a variety of local theaters in the greater Miami area.
-By the sixth Festival in 1989, the Gusman Center for the Performing Arts had become the official residence.
+By the sixth Festival in 1989, the Olympia Theater at the Gusman Center for the Performing Arts had become the official residence.

-Stars that have graced our red carpet through the years include Gregory Peck, Sofia Loren, Kris Kristofferson, Candice Bergen, Kevin Kline, Michael Caine, Antonio Banderas, Melanie Griffith, Willem Dafoe, Demi Moore, Amy Irving, Patricia Clarkson, Chris Cooper, Catherine Keener, William Macy, Geraldine Chaplin, Armand Assante, Sylvester Stallone, Viggo Mortensen, Kate Hudson, Helen Hunt, Jeff Goldblum, Jonathan Pryce, Ricardo Darin, Rodrigo Santoro, Luis Toscar, Gloria Estefan, Kate del Castillo, Danny Glover, Julie Hagerty, Lori Singer, Jorge Sanz, Ashton Kutcher, Steven Bauer and Sandrine Bonnaire among many other big names and bright lights.
+Stars that have graced our red carpet through the years include Gregory Peck, Sofia Loren, Kris Kristofferson, Candice Bergen, Kevin Kline, Michael Caine, Antonio Banderas, Melanie Griffith, Willem Dafoe, Demi Moore, Amy Irving, Patricia Clarkson, Chris Cooper, Catherine Keener, William Macy, Geraldine Chaplin, Armand Assante, Sylvester Stallone, Viggo Mortensen, Kate Hudson, Helen Hunt, Jeff Goldblum, Jonathan Pryce, Ricardo Darin, Rodrigo Santoro, Luis Tosar, Gloria Estefan, Kate del Castillo, Danny Glover, Julie Hagerty, Lori Singer, Jorge Sanz, Ashton Kutcher, Steven Bauer, Lena Olin, James Cromwell, Eugenio Derbez, Carrie-Anne Moss, Ariadna Gil, Don McKellar, Gonzalo Vega, Alfredo Castro, Javier Camara, Eduardo Noreiga, Sandrine Bonnaire, Shirley MacLaine, Christopher Plummer, Jared Gilman, Phil Lord, and Anne Hathaway, among many other big names and bright lights.